BioDataFuse/biohackarvix-2023/paper/paper.md

 To ensure the smooth operation of all functions outlined in the previous sections and to detect any functional failures, we implemented test scripts for each resource.
 These test scripts guarantee a stable connection between resources for query.
 Additionally, testing has been integrated into our [GitHub Actions](https://docs.github.com/en/actions/using-workflows), enabling automated connectivity tests with all annotators each time a push is made to the main repository.
 This provides an efficient way to identify and address any potential connection issues.

-During the initial testing of the resources, we identified cases of one-to-many mappings for genes in BridgeDb (e.g., from HGNC to UniProt TrEMBL).
-We promptly raised this issue with the BridgeDB developers, who are also co-authors of this paper/project, and it is currently being investigated for resolution.

 ## User interface

 In the front end, a user interface developed using [Streamlit](https://streamlit.io/).
 Users can input a list of genes, specify the type of identifier for those genes, and then select data sources to annotate the input list.
 After querying the chosen databases, users can download a TSV file with columns associated with each data source and a metadata file containing information about the version of the queried data sources, input and query details, and the time taken to complete each query, all in a JSON format.
 If the Cytoscape app is running on the user's end, the generated graph will be imported there (usning  library) and can also be visualized in Cytoscape.